Edmund Wright Brooks: Public service and politics

 He had always been preoccupied with education.
 At Guildford he had been secretary of the British School, and at Grays, he was a governor of Palmer's Endowed School and the first chairman of the Grays School Board.
 He also served on the Committee of Ackworth School, a Quaker school in Yorkshire.

 He was involved in local government and philanthropic undertakings, and served as a JP for 30 years.

 He stood for Parliament in the Essex, South East constituency, at the General Election of 1892 as a Gladstonian Liberal, against the sitting Conservative MP, Major F C Rasch.

 He was a founder of Friends of Armenia which provided relief to Armenians, in 1897, and long term honorary treasurer.

 Marriage, family and death

 On 29 June 1859, he married Lucy Ann Marsh (1835–1926), daughter of Richard Marsh (1795–1878) of Strood, draper, and Ann Marsh (born Morris, 1793–1891).

 There were four sons and six daughters, including Herbert Edmund Brooks (1860–1931), Alfred Brooks (1861–1952) and Howard Brooks (1868–1948), who succeeded him in the cement business.
-According to DQB and Digest Register at Friends House, the children were:
+According to DQB and Digest Register in the Library of the Society of Friends, the children were: